dsccommunity/xPSDesiredStateConfiguration/README.md

 * Changes to xPSDesiredStateConfiguration
-  * In AppVeyor CI the tests are split into three separate jobs, and also running tests on two different build worker images (Windows Server 2012R2 and Windows Server 2016).
-The common tests are run on only one of the build worker images (Windows Server 2012R2).
+  * In AppVeyor CI the tests are split into three separate jobs, and also run tests on two different build worker images (Windows Server 2012R2 and Windows Server 2016).
+The common tests are only run on the Windows Server 2016 build worker image.
 Helps with [issue #477](https://github.com/PowerShell/xPSDesiredStateConfiguration/issues/477).
 * xWindowsOptionalFeature
   * Suppress useless verbose output from `Import-Module` cmdlet. ([issue 453](https://github.com/PowerShell/xPSDesiredStateConfiguration/issues/453))